rdpahalavan/nids-datasets/README.md

 ## Reading the Datasets

 The `read()` method allows you to read files using Hugging Face's `load_dataset` method, one subset at a time.
+This method can be used directly without using the `download()` method.
 The dataset and files parameters are optional if the same details are used to instantiate the `Dataset` class.

 ```python
 dataset = data.read(dataset='UNSW-NB15', subset='Packet-Fields', files=[1,2])